OptimalBits/bull/README.md

   opts.timeout {Number} The number of milliseconds after which the job
     should be fail with a timeout error [optional] returns {Promise} A promise that resolves when the job has been succesfully added to the queue (or rejects if some error occured).
+On success, the promise resolves to the new Job.
 ```

 ---------------------------------------